pydicom/pynetdicom/docs/user/association.rst

 If you want to bind handlers to any
 :ref:`events <user_events>` within any :class:`Association` instances
-generated by the SCP you can use the *evt_handlers* keyword argument:
+generated by the SCP you can use the *evt_handlers* keyword parameter:

 ::